-These peer group companies, based on available data at the time of our analysis in December 2015, had a median market capitalization of \$311 million as compared to our market capitalization of \$200 million, a median revenue for the previous four quarters of \$28.5 million as compared to our revenue of \$18 million, and a median number of employees of 97 as compared to our 40 employees.
+These peer group companies, based on available data at the time of our analysis in December 2017, had a median market capitalization of \$376 million as compared to our market capitalization of \$105 million, a median revenue for the previous four quarters of \$32 million as compared to our revenue of \$14 million, and a median number of employees of 98 as compared to our 39 employees.
+The peer group companies may differ from us in size as we compete with many larger and more local companies for talent.
 Our Compensation Committee generally uses the peer group for a broad understanding of market compensation practices and our positioning within the peer group with respect to each element of our compensation program.
 In addition, the Compensation Committee finds the peer data useful in evaluating whether our overall executive compensation programs are providing sufficient incentive opportunities and retention components, given the competitive market that exists for talented and experienced executives.
 In some circumstances, our Compensation Committee targets compensation components to meet certain benchmarks, such as targeting salary to be at or near the 50th percentile of our peer group.
 However, our Compensation Committee believes that over-reliance on benchmarking can result in compensation that is unrelated to the value delivered by our executive officers because compensation benchmarking does not take the specific performance of our executives, the performance of the company as a whole, or other unique business circumstances into account.